Procedural Pretraining: Warming Up Language Models with Abstract Data: Introduction

 \textbf{(4) Combining the benefits of different forms of procedural data} (Section~\ref{sec:mixture}).
 We explore two techniques and obtain promising results by either pretraining on a mixture of data types, or surgically combining weights of several pretrained models.
 This lays out several directions for future work.

-These results show that procedural data is both a data-efficient alternative and an effective complement to standard pretraining.
-We outline intriguing future directions in Section~\ref{sec:discussion} and how these findings may ultimately improve the knowledge and reasoning acquisition in LLMs.
+Our results show that procedural data is both a data-efficient alternative and an effective complement to standard pretraining.
+We discuss intriguing future directions in Section~\ref{sec:discussion} and how our findings may ultimately improve the knowledge and reasoning acquisition in LLMs.